mulesoft/mule/BUILD.md

 | `system`                  | Will just run system tests. |
 | `release`                 | Won't execute any tests and will create the distributable files.|

 To set these profiles,  we should pass them in the maven command line as `-PprofileName`.
-Therefore, to disable the distribution creation skip we could use `-DskipDistributions=false` while to skip the integration tests we can `-DskipIntegrationTests`.
+Therefore, to skip the integration tests we can `-DskipIntegrationTests`.

 #### Distributions

 When you package Mule for distribution, all distributions and related resources are located in the distributions sub-project.

 For performance's sake, the distributions are *not* built from the project's top-level directory by default.
-You may either build a distribution from its own directory, or disable the `distributions` skip flag  by adding `-DskipDistributions=false` to your Maven command line.
+To build distributions include appropriate profile `-P distributionsYou` to your Maven command line or may either build a distribution from its own directory.

 The table below offers a brief description of each type distribution.